-Field Description Network Connection Type The current IP version of the network connection IPv4 IPv6 Both IPv4 and IPv6 Note: Both IPv4 and IPv6 will appear when the device is connected to both Ethernet and Cellular WAN.
-IPv6 Address The current IPv6 WAN IP address for the gateway Current WAN IPv6 Prefix Length The length, in bits, of the WAN IPv6 prefix Network State Current state of the WAN network connection Network Ready-Connected to a mobile broadband network and ready to transfer data Connected-No Service Not Connected IPv4 Network Interface Current active network interface IPv6 Network Interface Current active network interface Customer Device Name By default, the name is the serial number of the gateway.
+Field Description IPv6 Network Interface Current active network interface Customer Device Name By default, the name is the serial number of the gateway.
 If you have configured a device name in the IP Manager section of the Services > Dynamic DNS tab, that name appears in this field.
 Device Uptime Length of time since the gateway last rebooted (in days, hours, and minutes) Advanced (DNS) DNS Proxy Determines which DNS server the connected clients use for domain name resolution Enabled-DNS Proxy is activated.
 Connected DHCP clients acquire the AirLink gateway's IP address as their DNS server.
 The AirLink gateway performs DNS lookups on behalf of the clients.
 Disabled-Connected DHCP clients acquire the DNS servers used by the gateway.
-To set this option, see DNS Proxy on page 156.
-DNS Cache Status of the DNS Local Cache feature • Enabled-The built-in DNS server caches queries and entries, which can reduce WAN traffic overall by sending out less DNS-related traffic. • Disabled-DNS queries and entries are not cached. • To set this option, see DNS Local Cache on page 157.
+To set this option, see DNS Proxy on page 162.
+DNS Cache Status of the DNS Local Cache feature Enabled-The built-in DNS server caches queries and entries, which can reduce WAN traffic overall by sending out less DNS-related traffic.
+Disabled-DNS queries and entries are not cached.
+To set this option, see DNS Local Cache on page 162.
 DNS Override Override WAN-granted DNS Enabled-Locally configured DNS servers are used.
 Disabled-DNS servers provided by the active WAN connection are used.
-DNS Server 1 (IPv4) 1st DNS server IP address currently in use by the WAN connection to resolve domain names into IP addresses DNS Server 2 (IPv4) 2nd DNS server IP address
+DNS Server 1 (IPv4) 1st DNS server IPv4 address currently in use by the WAN connection to resolve domain names into IP addresses DNS Server 2 (IPv4) 2nd DNS server IPv4 address DNS Server 1 (IPv6) 1st DNS server IPv6 address currently in use by the WAN connection to resolve domain names into IP addresses DNS Server 2 (IPv6) 2nd DNS server IPv6 address